bit.ly/WINNERS - read this. Seriously.

-Philosophically and morally, I am an Objectivist, and politically a Sovereign Individual / Agorist.
-I live by Galt's Oath and I conduct personal relationships under the terms of the Covenant of Unanimous Consent*--which is essentially laissez faire*, Live and Let Live--and the libertarian Non Aggression Principle which is: "No one has the right, under any circumstances, to initiate force against another human being, or to advocate or delegate its initiation".
+Philosophically and morally, I am an Objectivist, and politically a Sovereign Individual / Autarchist.
+I live by Galt's Oath and I conduct personal relationships under the terms of the Covenant of Unanimous Consent*--which is essentially Laissez Faire*, Live and Let Live--and the libertarian Non Aggression Principle which is: "No one has the right, under any circumstances, to initiate force against another human being, or to advocate or delegate its initiation".

-What *IS* the absolute bare minimum that two people need to agree upon, in order to live together peacefully and productively?
+It addresses the following question: What *IS* the absolute Bare Minimum that two people need to agree upon, in order to live together peacefully and productively?

 Other articles about the Covenant are here: